Greg Girard

 ISBN: 978-988-77121-7-6

-HK:PM shows people at work, people at play, and simply getting on with their lives, mostly with the particular atmospheric backdrop of Hong Kong at night.
-A world onto itself, a place where jetliners almost touch the buildings when they come in for landing, where your desires can be met at an instant, and where people from all over the world pass through.
-Not portraying the glamour that some may associate with the city, instead we are invited to see how this place may have been tough for some, however driven by the hope that is the “Hong Kong Dream.”
-Attracted to the hidden and often dark beauty in everyday life, Girard is a champion of the common man as he explores “the often overlooked features that define daily life for its residents.”
+HK:PM reveals people at work, at play, and simply getting on with their lives, most often against the atmospheric backdrop of Hong Kong after dark.
+It depicts a world unto itself: a city where jetliners skimmed rooftops on their way into Kai Tak, where desires could be fulfilled in an instant, and where people from every corner of the globe passed through.
+Eschewing glamour, Girard instead shows a tougher side of the city, yet one still driven by the hope of the “Hong Kong Dream.”
+Drawn to the hidden and often dark beauty of the everyday, he champions the common man, focusing on “the often overlooked features that define daily life for its residents.”

 Published by Asia One and with a foreword by award winning Hong Kong director Ann Hui, HK:PM adds a missing photographic link to the visual record of Hong Kong in the 1970s and 80s.